 - there's an additional kitchen in the house essential to the needs of the disabled person

-- there's an additional bathroom (with a bath or shower) in the house essential to the needs of the disabled person
+- there's an additional bathroom (with bath or shower) in the house essential to the needs of the disabled person, or

 - a room other than a bathroom, kitchen or toilet is being used mainly by the disabled person and is required to meet their needs

-If you meet one or more of these criteria, your property will be placed in the Valuation Band directly below its current Band.
-For example, if your house is currently a 'B' band property, your payment will be reduced to an 'A' band property.
+If you meet 1, or more, of these criteria, your property will be placed in the Valuation Band directly below its current Band.
 You can still receive a reduction if you live in an 'A' Band property.

-How to apply: complete and return a Disabled persons reduction form (Word, 138kb).
+How to apply: complete and return a Disabled persons reduction form (Word, 30kb).

 Change in circumstances

-If you're awarded any type of discount and there's a change in circumstances that may affect your entitlement, you must contact us immediately so your account can be updated.
+If you're awarded any type of discount and there's a change in circumstances that may affect your entitlement (this could include a change to who owns your property), you must contact us immediately so your account can be updated.

 Please note: we have the power to impose a penalty (max £200) if you fail to provide information that affects your council tax liability.

 If you're on a low income we may be able to help you pay your Council Tax or rent.
-Please visit our pages on Council Tax Reduction Scheme or Housing Benefits to find out more.
+Visit our Council Tax Reduction Scheme or Housing Benefits pages.